Raybon Kan: Career

 Kan wrote Five Days in Las Vegas in the early 1990s about his travels to the United States where he appeared on Wheel of Fortune.
 Another travel-based book America on Five Bullets a Day was published in 1998 and featured his love of tennis.
 A collection of his short writings was published by Penguin in 2004 as An Asian at My Table.
 For many years he continued to write a column in The Sunday Star Times.

 He has appeared in the films I'll Make You Happy (directed by Athina Tsoulis), Tongan Ninja (directed by Jason Stutter), and Spooked (directed by Geoff Murphy).
 In November 2004, he became the TV commercial spokesman for the Freedom Air airline in New Zealand.

 For a time, Kan was based in the United Kingdom, and in 2009 he performed his stand-up show 'Spermbank Millionaire' at the Edinburgh Fringe.
 The film he starred in, and co-wrote with Jason Stutter, Diagnosis: Death, was also released in 2009.

+Kan was interviewed in Funny As, the 2019 TVNZ One documentary series tracing the history of NZ comedy.

+In 2021, Kan guested on TVNZ One's reboot of the charades game show Give Us a Clue.
+Kan had appeared many times in the original 1990s NZ series on TV3.

+In 2025, Kan marked his 30th anniversary in stand-up comedy with his greatest hits show Raybonanza.

+In August 2026, a joke of Kan's from 1996 went viral after an incident in NZ's Parliament in which NZ Foreign Affairs Minister Winston Peters told Lawrence Xu-Nan, a Chinese-NZ MP to "go back where you came from."

+In the same week, Kan revealed in a newspaper op-ed that Winston Peters had said the same thing to him privately in the 1990s.